sedadenboer/RailNL/README.md

 * docs filemap: images of maps and visualisations of solutions.
 * plots: analysis of some algorithms.
 * results: line management solution maps of all algorithms, including the output in csv files.

+## Getting started
+### Prerequisits
+This program is full written in Python and to run the code you will need the following libraries:

+* Matplotlib (used version 3.5.1)
+`python -m pip install -U pip`
+`python -m pip install -U matplotlib`

+* Numpy (used version 1.20.3)
+`pip install numpy`

+### Testing
+The algorithms can be run with main.py.
+This file will ask for user input in which you can specify which algorithm you want to run and you can specify parameters dependent on which algorithm you're choosing.
+The maps and data of line management solutions will be saved in /results/[algorithm]/[Holland/National] and the (statistical) results will be saved to /plots.

 ## Authors
 * [Seda den Boer](https://www.github.com/sedadenboer)